Jinks7/zylon/README.md

 ## Contributing
 To help download [Visual Studio 2013](http://www.visualstudio.com/downloads/download-visual-studio-vs) and fork the repository to start editing.
 Check out the docs if you need help.
+To compile you will need the latest version of SFML which can be found in the building instructions.

 ## Building
 To build simply open the project solution in VS and build the code.
+It has a dependancy on SFML so download [here](http://www.sfml-dev.org/download/sfml/2.1/) and link it in the project settings.
+Read [this](http://www.sfml-dev.org/tutorials/2.1/start-vc.php) for information on how to set up SFML with VS.

 ==
 If you find anything wrong please submit a issue or contact me via email.